 It’s estimated that there will be an additional 10,000 drop-off locations for your old electricals across the UK following the new rules.

 Not all.
 But at the very least, the rules mean that many more retailers than before will take back old electricals.
 All large electrical and electronic sellers with any significant retail space will take your old gear in-store on a like-for-like basis.
 So remember to take your old, broken kettle with you when you go to buy a new one – and hand it in for recycling.

 Some electrical and electronic retailers will go over and above these basic requirements.
-Currys PC World, for example, already takes in any unwanted electricals at any store, regardless of whether you are buying a new electrical item there, and have been doing for many years.
+Currys, for example, already takes in any unwanted electricals at any store, regardless of whether you are buying a new electrical item there, and have been doing so for many years.

 Of course, if you’re making a special journey to buy something new, it’s worth checking the specific store’s policy on appliance recycling and taking back items before you go.

 Yes they do.
 If you have bulky household appliances to recycle, such as a fridge or washing machine, bear in mind that brands with multiple stores selling a range of different products will take larger goods at specific locations only.
 So check with the store before you load up the car with your unwanted appliances.

 Currently, online retailers don’t have to provide the take-back service.
 But we don’t have long to wait.
 Retailers which operate solely online will need to have systems in place by 2022.

 No. This is an additional service.
 You can still recycle your waste electrical and electronic equipment (WEEE) through local council services such as household waste recycling centres.
 Some people will also have community drop-off points, or council collections from their door, along with other recycling materials.

 But the retailer take-back scheme means that many electrical retailers will for the first time take back your old products in store.
 It’s all about making it easier to recycle your electrical appliances.